 This study will evaluate circadian mechanisms of wearable bright light therapy for postpartum depression.
 We will test our hypothesis that wearable morning bright light therapy will improve postpartum depression through a circadian mechanism in an open trial of 5 weeks of wearable morning bright light therapy in 10 postpartum women with depression who will complete in-home dim light melatonin onset assessments.
 Findings from the study will strengthen an R01 resubmission and inform future larger-scale research.

-2019 Strategic Research Award Recipients
+2019 Strategic Research Grant Recipients

 Essential to addressing the epidemic of obstructive sleep apnea (OSA) is an efficient process for diagnosing OSA through either a home sleep apnea test (HSAT) or attended polysomnogram (PSG).
 The goal of this project is to leverage machine learning to optimize the diagnosis of OSA by creating a predictive model for identifying which patients with suspected OSA should be directly referred to PSG due to high likelihood of a non-diagnostic HSAT.

 Achieving proper positive airway pressure (PAP) therapy adherence in the treatment of obstructive sleep apnea (OSA) is a significant challenge.
 Developing artificial intelligence mechanisms to predict likelihood of PAP adherence at multiple time-points and timing of non-adherence has the potential to improve OSA management.
 Machine learning will be applied to a large diverse patient dataset with the goal of implementing the developed prediction algorithms as clinician decision support tools to assist sleep medicine clinicians and enhance personalization of patient care.